ItaiAxelrad/remote-sensing/posts/raster-classification.md

 plot(trainingbrick)
 ```

-Now it's time to add all of these values to a data.frame representing all training data.
-This data.frame will be used as an input into the RandomForest classification function.
-We will use `getValues()` to extract all of the values from the layers of the RasterBrick.
+Now it's time to add all of these values to a data frame representing all training data.
+This data frame will be used as input for the `RandomForest` classification function.
+We will use `getValues()` to extract all of the values from the layers of the `RasterBrick`.

 ```r
 ## Extract all values into a matrix
 valuetable <- getValues(trainingbrick)
 ```

-If you print value table to the console, you will notice that a lot of the rows are filled with NA.
-This is because all raster cell values have been taken, include those with NA values.
+If you print a value table to the console, you will notice that a lot of the rows are filled with NA.
+This is because all raster cell values have been taken, including those with NA values.
 We can get rid of these rows by using the `na.omit()` function.

 ```r
 valuetable <- na.omit(valuetable)